Last Updated: June 3rd, 2019

 Even at first glance, it’s easy to see that the Casio PX780 has a lot to offer.
-Powered by a sound engine that has three times the memory as it predecessor and Casio’s premier “AiR” (Acoustic and intelligent Resonator) sound source, the realism and quality of the piano’s sound is remarkably similar to that of an acoustic piano.
+Powered by a sound engine that has three times the memory as it predecessor and Casio’s premier “AiR” (Acoustic and intelligent Resonator) sound source, the realism and quality of this digital piano‘s sound is remarkably similar to that of an acoustic piano.

 Equipped with a Tri-sensor scaled hammer action keyboard, the key action of the PX780 is equally good, providing a realistic playing experience that rivals that of digital pianos well out of its price range.
 Combine these two important qualities with a nice amount of features and a highly portable weight (31.5 kilograms) and the PX780 is one of the very best options for anyone on a budget.
 In this Casio PX780 review, we’ll take a look at the sound quality, key action, important features, and other pros and cons of the instrument.